jaumecapdevila/inthebones/README.md

 ```
 <div class="column-1 no-gutter"></div>
 ```
 Thats all you need to know in order to start using this grid system.
+You can check the example file index.html that is found in the root directory of the library
 ##Contribution
 I will appreciate every of your comments and appreciations, and of course feel free to upgrade things and make pull requests with all your changes.
 Thank you!